emily-lambrou/status_changes_to_qatesting/README.md

 ### Examples

 #### Expiring Issues With Comment
-To set up due date comment notifications, you'll need to create or update a GitHub Actions workflow in your repository.
+To set up QA Testing status change comment notifications, you'll need to create or update a GitHub Actions workflow in your repository.
 Below is an example of a workflow YAML file:

 ```yaml